-Making a stamp from a potato is a fun activity for adults as well as children and a great way to create your own unique shapes.
-The finished stamp is ideal for decorating book covers, greeting cards, gift wrap and in many other ways.
+Making a stamp from a potato is a fun activity for adults to do with children and a great way to create your own unique shapes.
+The finished stamp is ideal for decorating book covers, greeting cards, gift wrap, and in many other ways.
 Simple shapes are the easiest, however with a little creative thought even the most basic shape can be turned into something special.

 - Kitchen knife

 - Pencil or marker pen

 Younger children will require supervision when using the knife.

 Cut the potato in half with a kitchen knife.
 Don't let the potato dry out as this will distort the design.

 Use a pencil or marker pen to draw the desired shape onto the surface of the potato.

 Cut around this shape with a kitchen knife, leaving the design so it is raised on the surface of the potato.